Specialist717/Spot-the-fake/README.md

 # Spot The Fake

-Spot The Fake is an engaging web-based game that challenges players to discern the truth from a sea of falsehoods.
+Spot The Fake is an web-based game that challenges players to discern the truth from a sea of falsehoods.
 The game presents players with a series of statements, and their task is to determine whether each statement is true or false.

 https://github.com/Specialist717/Spot-the-fake/assets/117452469/19fe68cf-fbd9-48dc-9e33-8a89ae8eb575